Cresh-Group/cresh-manual/user_manual.md

 ### Dashboard

-Dashboard view is the main view of the application.
-On it, you can find all your ideas.
-On right side you can see them sorted by latest or best score.
+The dashboard view is the main view of the application.
+You can find all your ideas on it.
+On the right side, you can see them sorted by the latest or best score.
 ![img.png](assets/dashboard.png)

 #### Short Post View